April 6, 2026

 This is not a terminology problem.
 It is an operational one.
 A business that does not have a clearly documented, owned, and measured GTM architecture is making growth harder than it needs to be, and will hit a ceiling that more sales activity alone cannot break through.

 This guide will walk you through what a real go-to-market strategy is, what distinguishes it from a sales plan or a marketing calendar, and what you need to build to have one that actually drives growth.
+If you already have a GTM strategy but it keeps breaking down in practice, the most common execution failure patterns are worth reading first.

 In Revenue Operations, go-to-market is the architectural layer of your revenue system, the framework that determines how your business identifies opportunities, allocates resources to pursue them, and connects all of that activity to measurable revenue outcomes.